wavefrontHQ/docs/pages/doc/proxies_configuring.md

 <tr>
 <td>idFile</td>
 <td>Location of the PID file for the wavefront-proxy process. <br/>Default: &lt;dshell&gt;/.id</td>
 <td>Valid path on the local file system.
-This configuration is ignored when ephemeral=true.</td>
+This option is ignored when ephemeral=true.</td>
 <td>&nbsp;</td>
 </tr>
 <tr>